dumux/dumux/doc/doxygen/highleveldocs/assembler.md

 # Assembler

-The `Assembler` is responsible for calculating the global Jacobian-matrix and the global residual vector.
-To accomplish this, it relies on a discretization-specific local `Assembler`.
-The `Assembler` generates a shared_ptr for the Jacobian-matrix and a shared_ptr for the residual vector.
-The type of the residual vector is the same as that of the `SolutionVector`.
-Since the Jacobian is the partial derivative of the residual with respect to each entry of the `SolutionVector`, the matrix's type is a combination of the two.
-Dumux uses element-wise assembly, meaning that for each element, a local `Assembler` is instantiated.
-Typically, the assembleJacobianAndResidual() method is called.
+The `Assembler` is responsible for calculating the global residual vector and the global Jacobian matrix.
+It relies on a discretization-specific local assembler engine.
+The Jacobian matrix is the partial derivative of the residual with respect to each entry of the solution vector.
+Dumux uses an element-wise assembly algorithm.
+For each element, a local assembler is instantiated.
+Typically, the `assembleJacobianAndResidual` method is called which assembles both residual and Jacobian in one go.

 ### Key functionalites